akpw/Obj-C-FusionTables/README.md

 }];
 ````

-Similar approach works for Fusion Tables Templates, Styles, and SQL Queries.
+Similar coding patterns work for Fusion Tables Templates, Styles, and SQL Queries.

 # The Delegates
-After a brief glance on the delete table code above, the first question is probably "where the heck is the table ID coming from? some property, or what?"
+After a brief glance on the delete table code above, the first question is probably "where the heck is the table ID coming from? is it in some property, or what?"
 Well, as the ```FTTable``` class is a representation of a stateless web resource a more logical way of handling parametrization is via a delegate.
 The ```FTTable``` delegate is defined as follows:

 ````
 @protocol FTDelegate <NSObject>